 About Tātau Tātau o Te Wairoa Trust

-It is our responsibility to manage the Settlement redress on behalf of our Iwi and Hapū of Te Rohe o Te Wairoa, which was received on 12 September 2018, as part of the settlement with the Crown for all our historical Treaty of Waitangi claims within our area of interest
+It is our responsibility to manage the Settlement redress on behalf of the Iwi and Hapū of Te Rohe o Te Wairoa, which was received on 12 September 2018, as part of the settlement with the Crown for all our historical Treaty of Waitangi claims within our area of interest

-Our Initial Trustees are meeting regularly now and issuing monthly pānui to keep our members informed via this website and Facebook.
+Our Initial Trustees are also meeting regularly and keeping our members informed via this website and Facebook.

 Please keep visiting our website and Facebook page to stay updated on our mahi.
 Mauri Ora!